-They were good days when I set on writing this book...
+Those were good days when I set out to write this book...
 Then, from 2020, came difficult times, anthropogenic disasters...
 My family has been terribly influenced, including the person to whom the book is devoted.
 My own occupations have dramatically changed.

-Yet the book-and its improvement-kept being my good company.
-In its Third Edition, now, a lot of innovations are contained.
+Yet this book-and its improvement-continued to be my good companion.
+Now, in its Third Edition, many innovations have been included.
 Chapter 6 has been rewritten, with a new foundation and reformulation of K-moments, which hopefully brings out their magic.

 Some new sections have been added in other chapters, while some existing sections have been improved.
 The numbered equations now exceed 850-with more than 300 in chapter 6, instead of the 249 mentioned by Zbigniew Kundzewicz in his preface, which was for the First Edition.
-Several changes are also made in the notational conventions and the terminology.
+Several changes have also been made to the notational conventions and the terminology.

-I acknowledge the help and support by my colleagues, former students and friends.
-I cordially thank Evangelos Rozos who spotted a lot of well-hidden errors in the previous edition and made a lot of suggestions for improvements.
+I acknowledge the help and support of my colleagues, former students and friends.
+I cordially thank Evangelos Rozos who spotted many well-hidden errors in the previous edition and made a lot of suggestions for improvements.
 I admired the way he read the book and am pleased that it brought him joy and inspiration.
 I am delighted that the book inspired my childhood friend, Vassilios Zoukos, to delve into the foundations of probability, and I thank him for his discussions on them.
 I appreciate the scholastic reading of part of the book by Antonis Christofides, who also suggested several changes.
 Finally, I thank Theano Iliopoulou, Panayiotis Dimitriadis and Alonso Pizarro for their corrections, suggestions and discussions on this third edition.